CrazyRobMiles/PICO-Talking-Pomodoro/README.md

 ## Sound files

 The Sounds folder contains the MP3 samples used for the announcements.
 These must be copied onto a MicroSD card which is inserted into the DFPlayer.
-Note that they must be copied in order as the player ignores filenames and just uses the file position in the folder.
+Note that they must be copied in order as the player ignores filenames and just uses the file position in the folder directory.
 If you copy all the files at once they may not be copied in the correct oder.
 The program FileCopier.py in the sounds folder can be used to copy the files one at a time into a card.

 ## Program files